-The Director will initiate an investigation following the filing of the complaint.
-The Academy Director may meet with the student and the respondent to discuss the complaint, and any other interested persons will be given an opportunity to submit evidence relevant to the complaint.
+Upon receipt of a complaint or report, the Director or designee shall promptly (by no later than 2 school days) initiate an investigation into the alleged act(s).
+The Mass Academy Director may meet with the student and the respondent to discuss the complaint, and any other interested persons will be given an opportunity to submit evidence relevant to the complaint.